 This device was used for transfer payments from MasterCard cards to prepaid Visa cards.
 However, international transfers between cards issued by different payment systems could lead to the low approval ratio.

-2. To prevent this from happening, and to ensure that approval ratios would be maximized, we added an additional step to the payment scheme whereby all transfers made from international MasterCard credit cards would first be received on the Russian local cards, and only following approval, it would go through to the Visa prepaid cards which were also issued by a Russian bank.
+2. To prevent this from happening, and to ensure that approval ratios would be maximized, we added an additional step to the payment scheme whereby all transfers made from international MasterCard credit cards would first be received on the local cards, and only following approval, it would go through to the Visa prepaid cards which were also issued by a local bank.

 3. In addition to setting up a new payment scheme, Payneteasy was able to set up a system that connected to the Mastercard API in order to check the currency and rates available on each card.
 After a response was received from the system, the money was withdrawn from the card in the desired currency.
-At the same time this transaction took place, the prepaid Visa card would be loaded with the precise amount needed in Rubles which was the currency in which the souvenirs were sold.
+At the same time this transaction took place, the prepaid Visa card would be loaded with the precise amount needed in the currency in which the souvenirs were sold.

 4. On the final stage, prepaid Visa cards were used for sales operation via POS terminals.